 Today’s cyclamen persicum hybrids are the most sought-after variety of the Cyclamen tuber.
 There are also different sizes to choose from; the miniature cyclamen varieties come in a number of bright shades, and they can bloom as much as the bigger sized varieties!

-These potted plants are perfect for those who wish to decorate their living space with fresh, colorful blooms.
+Potted cyclamen plants are perfect for those who wish to decorate their living space with fresh, colorful blooms.
 You can take cyclamen flowers and put them in vases or in table decorations, where they’ll lend an exotic, delicate look in any area of the house.

 #1 – Cyclamen Care